 Applicants must have completed at least two years of baccalaureate-level education, comprising 60 semester units (90 quarter units), at an institution by the U.S. Secretary of Education or the equivalent at a foreign university in order to qualify for admission to Master of Science in Traditional Chinese Medicine degree program

-In China, traditional Chinese medicine and Western medicine are practiced harmoniously side by side.
 The University of East-West Medicine offers a Master of Science degree program in Traditional Chinese Medicine.
-The MSTCM program may be completed in as little as 36 months (3 calendear years).
-At the University of East-West Medicine, both traditional Chinese medicine and Western medical sciences are being taught as part of the program's curriculum.
+The MSTCM program may be completed in as little as 36 months (3 calendar years).

 The program comprises 2130 hours of didactic instruction and 960 hours of clinical training, for a total of 3090 hours (174 units).
 Most of the courses are devoted to the study and practice of acupuncture and Chinese herbal medicine, integrated with courses in Western medical sciences and practice management.